Aberdeen City Council

-Aberdeen City Council is the local authority for Aberdeen City, one of the 32 council areas of Scotland.
+Aberdeen City Council (Comhairle Baile Obar Dheathain) is the local authority for Aberdeen City, one of the 32 council areas of Scotland.
 In its modern form it was created in 1996.
 Aberdeen was formerly governed by a corporation from when it was made a burgh in the twelfth century until 1975.
 Between 1975 and 1996 the city was governed by City of Aberdeen District Council, a lower-tier authority within the Grampian region.

 The council has been under no overall control since 2002.
 Since 2022 it has been led by a Scottish National Party and Liberal Democrat coalition.
 It meets at Aberdeen Town House and has its main offices at the neighbouring Marischal College.

 History

 Aberdeen Corporation

 Aberdeen was made a royal burgh by David I (reigned 1124–1153).

 The burgh of Aberdeen was governed by a corporation, also known as the town council.
 Elections for the council were only introduced in 1833.
 Prior to that the council was not an elected body; when vacancies arose the existing council appointed successors.
 As Aberdeen grew, the council's powers were inadequate to cater for the needs of the growing urban area.
 A separate police commission was established in 1795 with powers to levy taxes and provide infrastructure ('police' in this context being its older meaning of civic government rather than law enforcement).
 The first police commission was short-lived, but it was resurrected in 1818 after the town council went bankrupt in 1817.
 From 1818 until 1871 there was a dual system of local government, with the town council and police commission having different roles in Aberdeen's administration.
 The police commission was eventually abolished in 1871 and its functions absorbed by the town council.